OXID-eSales/developer_documentation/project/module_configuration/modules_configuration.rst

-Since the complete configuration is in configuration files, you can make it part of the VCS repository of your project and deploy it to your testing, staging and productive systems and then activate the modules through the command line as described below in the section :ref:`activate all configured modules<activate_configured_modules-20190829>`.
+Since the complete configuration is in configuration files, you can make it part of the VCS repository of your project and deploy it to your testing, staging and productive systems and then apply configuration for the modules through the command line as described below in the section :ref:`apply configuration configured modules<apply_configuration_configured_modules-20190829>`.

 Project configuration files are located in project directory `var/shops/<shop-id>.yaml`, here "<shop-id>" represents Sub-shop ID.
 In case you don't use Sub-shop functionality, it will always be only one file with name `1.yaml`.